uiuc-sst/udhr/README.md

 2. If the UN has a translation in your language, but only in the form of an image, with no corresponding unicode text document, please consider transcribing the image to text, and donating it to them and/or to me.
-Languages/Dialects in this situation currently include Hebrew, Oriya, Tamil, Urdu, Yiddish.
+Languages in this situation currently include Hebrew, Oriya, Tamil, Urdu, Yiddish.

 3. If librivox doesn't have an audio recording in your language, please